 Queen Victoria reigned from 2 June 1837 to 22 Jan 1901, portrait at her Coronation, 1838, and her royal cypher.
 (Wikipedia Photo)

-Steel 7-pounder 1-cwt Muzzleloading Rifle, 200-lb Mk IV gun (No. 3 of 3), weight 1-3-7 (203 lbs), (RGF No. 418, IV, 1878) on right trunnion, Queen Victoria Cypher, mounted on an iron carriage.
-This gun stood in front of the Officer's Mess, but may be in storage.
+7-pounder Steel Mk.
+IV 200 lb Rifled Muzzleloader Gun, weight 1-3-7 (203 lbs), (RGF No. 418, IV, 1878) on right trunnion, Queen Victoria Cypher, mounted on an iron carriage, (No. 3 of 3), standing in front of the Officer’s Mess.
 These three guns were generally classified as Mountain or boat guns.
+Now in storage.

 (Photos courtesy of the Fleet Diving Unit)